suehkim/suehkim.github.io/_pages/about.md

 ---
+title: About
 permalink: /
-title: "About"
 ---

-Hi, this is Suehyun.
+Welcome to my website!
+This is the About page content.